 Black Liberation Lab came together when a group of Black folk noticed that white supremacy, patriarchy, and the oppressions of capitalism had penetrated even our most eminent anti-racist organizations.

 We are Designers, Historians, Ethicists, Philosophers, Sociologists; Artists, Musicians, Poets, Storytellers; Disruptors, Experimenters, First Responders, Healers, Visionaries.
 We brought together decades worth of experience as social and political activists, community organizers, and educators; queer, cis, men, women, mixed, and interracial folk.
 Our experiences, our inclinations and our differing methods coalesced around a common aspiration: to see past the frameworks that white supremacy constructed for how to lead, how to live, how to work, how to be in community to a true liberation for ALL Black people.

 Financial Solidarity and Community Interdependency

-In response to the overwhelming need for financial solidarity and community interdependency in Duluth Minnesota, we have created a mutual aid fund so we can count on each other for support.
-This mutual aid fund is a redistribution of wealth and focused on providing reparations to the Black community.
+In response to the overwhelming need for financial solidarity and community interdependency in Duluth, Minnesota, we have created a mutual aid fund so we can count on each other for support.
+This mutual aid fund is a redistribution of wealth and focused on providing reparations to the Black community in Duluth, MN.
 The fund is based on direct giving without strings attached or forcing recipients to jump through hoops.
+All financial requests are evaluated and given out at monthly leadership collective meetings, so your request for funds may take up to 45 days to be dispersed.
 In full transparency, all fund requests and remaining funds are published on the fund request page.

 thelab (at) blackliberationlab.org